 Soon we found our selves in a position where clients were starting to ask us to do real video projects with them, and we were able to accept.
 Below are two videos that I scripted and edited for Great Philly Schools:

 Creating these videos, and others that I worked on while at Eastern Standard helped me to rediscover a means of creative expression that I thought that I’d left behind.
-Through building these skills in video production, I’ve tightened my skills up as a UI animated as well through better understanding of motion design principles.
+Through building these skills in video production, I’ve tightened my skills up as a UI animator as well through better understanding of motion design principles.
 It’s also strengthened my prototyping skills, which has been a big help in complicated web design projects.